We ask you, humbly, to help us.

 into religious hoaxes.
 There are certainly rumors of occult killings every Halloween in

-the US and Australia, just as there are rumors of apples being adulterated with razor
+the US and Canada, Australia, and some other countries, just as there are rumors of apples being adulterated with razor

 blades.
 But there is a complete lack of hard evidence that either actually occurs - in